 As a pediatrician, Mike Sherlock’s interest in living things extends beyond human anatomy.
-Plant life—horticulture—is also a passion of his, and one that led him to become a Firesoul in a most organic way.
+Plantlife—horticulture—is also a passion of his and one that led him to become a Firesoul organically.

-Having moved east from Montana, Mike settled in Baltimore, MD with his family and grew his practice.
-After gardening his own yard, then a few, smaller public spaces in his Mt.
+Having moved east from Montana, Mike settled in Baltimore, MD, with his family and grew his practice.
+After gardening his yard, then a few smaller public spaces in his Mt.
 Washington community, Mike decided to earn a landscape design certification.
-Now he was poised and ready to tackle an ambitious community project: to convert a dismal, brown acre of land—a neglected vacant lot.
-One where an apartment complex had been devastated by a hurricane several years before.
+Now he was poised and ready to tackle an ambitious community project: to convert a dismal, brown acre of land—a neglected vacant lot—one where an apartment complex had been devastated by a hurricane several years before.

 “It might be seen as breathing fire or light where there was none before”.